folsomcp/LSDpy/README.md

 ```
 python lsdpy.py [observation_file] [output_profile] -m [line_mask]
 ```
-Any other parameters will be still read from the inlsd.dat file (as will any command line parameters not provided).
+Any other parameters will be still read from the inlsd.dat file.
 The observation and line mask can optionally be specified with inlsd.dat rather than the command line.

 ## Input parameters
 These are specified in the inlsd.dat file.